virteal/l8/README.md

-    .call( block )      -- like fork() but waits until other task completes .walk( block )      -- walk a step on its path, at most once per step .next               -- alias for walk() -- ie no block parameter .loop               -- enter a non blocking loop, made of iterative steps .each               -- enter next iteration step in a non blocking loop .repeat( block )    -- queue a blocking loop step .redo               -- stop executing current step, reschedule it instead ._continue          -- like "continue", for blocking loop steps
+    .call( block )      -- like fork() but waits until other task completes .walk( block )      -- walk a step on its path, at most once per step .next               -- alias for walk() -- ie no block parameter .repeat( block )    -- queue a blocking loop step .redo               -- stop executing current step, reschedule it instead ._continue          -- like "continue", for blocking loop steps